-Summer and Fall are great times to travel to make the most of the outdoors (in daylight hours); try hiking, boating, or even a Fjord cruise.
+Summer and fall are great times to make the most of the outdoors in daylight hours.
+Hiking, boating, and fjord cruises are just some of the incredible activities you can enjoy.
 If you want to travel during the less crowded months, try Spring.

-Our Scenic Norway Summer tours seamlessly take you from east to west while exploring the southern half of the country.
-For a taste of the north, our Winter Luxe itinerary travels up to Tromso and Kirkenes, and maybe you’ll even experience the spectacular Northern Lights.
+Our Scenic Norway Luxe and Stories of Norway tours seamlessly take you from east to west while exploring the southern half of the country.
+For a taste of the north, our Norway Luxe Winter itinerary travels up to Tromso and Kirkenes, and maybe you’ll even experience the spectacular Northern Lights.

 Despite its size, it is relatively easy to get around in Norway, with many different types of transportation easily accessible.
 With Discover Scandinavia Tours, you’ll travel by car, train, boat, and plane to see all that Norway offers.

-4. Do not skip the Norway in a Nutshell tour
+Don’t Skip the Norway in a Nutshell Tour

-Most of our Norway tours include either the Norway in a Nutshell ® tour or its smaller version Sognefjord in a Nutshell ®.
-The tours have been meticulously put together by Fjord Tours and allow our Norway travelers to enjoy the best of what the country offers with a quintessential fjord experience.
+Most of our Norway tours include either the Norway in a Nutshell ® tour or an alternate version, the Sognefjord in a Nutshell ®.
+Our partners at Fjord Tours have meticulously crafted these experiences so that travelers in Norway can enjoy the best of what the country offers with a quintessential Fjord experience.

-Learn more about the “in a Nutshell” tours offered by our partner at Fjord Tours here.
+Learn more about the …in a Nutshell tours of the Norwegian Fjords offered by Fjord Tours.

-When visiting one of Norway’s many museums, be ready to put any bag larger than a small purse in a storage locker.
+When visiting one of Norway’s many museums, be prepared to put any bag larger than a small purse in a storage locker.